-People of all ages complete suicide, men women as well as young children.
+People of all ages complete suicide, men and women, as well as young children.
 No one is immune to this tragedy.
 As you look for answers and understanding, you also need to deal with your feelings of shock, anger and guilt.
 The suicide hotline in your area may be able to offer you some understanding and support.
 Trained counselors will provide you with information, support and refer you to a local agency to help you through this difficult time.

 4210 Connecticut Avenue, NW

 You could not have been prepared for the sudden death or injury of someone you care about in a drunk driving accident.
 Some say time heals all wounds.
 MADD is here in the meantime.
 Contact MADD for local chapters that can provide support, advocacy legal advice and counseling.